-1. Do you work (already available in the application form) 2.
-Do you have any family obligations (already available in the application form) 3.
-Do you have any financial difficulty 4.
-Have you not been engaged in formal academic studies for more than 2 years 5.
-Do you have any health/ physical challenges 6.
-Do you have any family/ social challenges (such as going through a divorce/separation, living away from your family etc)
+Question \checkmark 1.
+Do you work? (already available in the application form) 2.
+Do you have any family obligations? (already available in the application form) 3.
+Do you have any financial difficulty?
+4. Have you not been engaged in formal academic studies for more than 2 years?
+5. Do you have any health/physical challenges?
+6. Do you have any family/social challenges?
+(Such as going through a divorce/separation, living away from your family, etc.)

-b) Questionnaire to be completed by the course coordinator/ advisor for students who did not engage in studies for the first 3 weeks of the semester c) Questionnaire to be completed by the course coordinator/ advisor for students who Drop a course.
+B) Questionnaire to be completed by the course coordinator/ advisor for students who did not engage in studies for the first 3 weeks of the semester

-Reasons ✓
+Reasons \checkmark

 1. Workload

-2. Personal / health problems/ family
+2. Personal/health problems/family

 3. Academic difficulties

-4. I didn't like the course/ tutor
+4. I didn't like the course/tutor

 5. I will drop the course

 6. Other reasons - specify: